-The number of students who took a State licensing examination or professional fication examination, if any, during the reporting period.
-Unknow n Unknown Unknow n Unknow n Unkno wn The number of students who took and passed a State licensing examination or ssional certification examination, if any, during the reporting period.
-Unknow n Unknown Unknow n Unknow n Unkno wn C) Tł ne number of graduates who obtained employment in the field who did not use the 12 16 2 1 schoo comp I's placement assistance during the reporting period; such information may be iled by reasonable efforts of the school to contact graduates by written spondence.
-1 perio he average starting salary for all school graduates employed during the reporting d; this information may be compiled by reasonable efforts of the school to contact lates by written correspondence. \$20.0 0/h \$18.00/h r. \$18.0 0/ \$23.0 0/ \$18.0 0/ r. hr hr. hr.
+C) The number of graduates who obtained employment in the field who did not use the school's placement assistance during the reporting period; such information may be compiled by reasonable efforts of the school to contact graduates by written correspondence.
+Unknown Unknown N/A N/A Unkno wn

+D) The average starting salary for all school graduates employed during the reporting period; this information may be compiled by reasonable efforts of the \$2 18-22 PER \$21. \$1 \$ \$

+school to contact graduates by written correspondence.
+2.0 HOUR 00/h 8.
+2 1

+0/h r.
+00 3 8.

+r. /h 0

+r.
+0 0

+0 /

+/ h

+h r.

+r.